The Education of

 Ministry of Money/Journey Into Freedom/Harvest Time/Wisdom & Money

-Aligning money with faith in a global world1984–present
+Aligning money with faith in a global world, 1984–present

 Through two workshops and reading and rereading their newsletters, Church of the Savior’s Ministry of Money awakened my heart to the powerful interconnection between faith with every aspect of my daily life, including my money.
 Little did I know that this work would lead me out of physical therapy and into “Big Topic” work.
 All four of these ministries, including Wisdom & Money today, flowed from this “grandparent” organization.